EtherTechDev/CDB/README.md

 # CDB
- A reasonably small and effective database written in JavaScript ES6.
+ A reasonably small and effective database written in JavaScript.

  Uses JSON files as storage media.